yanecc/MockGPT/README.md

 # Welcome to Contribute

-1. If you have large models that can be used for free in the long term, please let me know.
+- If you have large models that can be used for free in the long term, please let me know.
 Support for these models may be considered to enhance this project in the future.
+- If you find that MockGPT cannot be applied to a specific AI application that supports OpenAI GPT, please leave a comment to inform me.
-2. Currently known to be compatible with AI applications such as NextChat, Chatbox, TTime, and more.
+- Currently known to be compatible with the following AI applications .
 If you discover more, feel free to leave a comment to add to the list.
-3. If you find that MockGPT cannot be applied to a specific AI application that supports OpenAI GPT, please leave a comment to inform me.
+  - NextChat
+  - Chatbox
+  - TTime
+  - 划词翻译 (Browser extension)

+Note: When using with Google Chrome browser extensions, you need to go to `chrome://flags`, enable the `Insecure origins treated as secure` option, and add the local listening address.